 - Explore sailings on alternative routes to bypass bottlenecks (a notable instance was Asia-Europe bound cargo routed via the Cape of Good Hope when the traditional Suez Canal route was blocked due to a vessel grounding).

-3) Real time visibility to take timely mitigative actions thus minimizing the impact of rollovers on operations
+Take timely mitigative actions thus minimizing the impact of rollovers on operations:

 - Peak season (when higher demand increases the probability of rollovers) – planning cargo movement before or after the peak season.